 1. Use the Journal Title List.
 Type in the title of the journal you want; for example, Journal of Marriage and Family:

-2. The journal title list will tell you: IF we have the journal, WHERE to find the journal (i.e., which database(s)), and DATES of coverage:
+2. If the journal you want comes up in the results list, click on the title.
+The information on the next page will tell you: WHERE to find the journal (i.e., which database(s)), and DATES of coverage.

-3. Select one of the databases (underlined in blue).
+3. Select one of the databases (in blue).